bilgekisi96/Big-Data-Movielens-small/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
-### 4.The functions requirement for connection to database and execute to queries
+### 4.The functions requirements for connection to database and execute to queries

 ```
 def create_db_connection(dbfile):                     #this function is creating to connection with database